Bearded Seal

 Greenland

 The Greenland Institute of Natural Resources (GINR) conducts research on bearded seals in Greenland.
-Ongoing research includes analysis of sound recordings from moorings in West and East Greenland looking at seasonal distribution and movements of bearded seals, especially in relation to seismic activities (NAMMCO 2015; National Progress Report Greenland 2018).
-There has also been work on satellite tracking, and some diet samples have been collected (NAMMCO 2016).
+Ongoing research includes analysis of sound recordings from moorings in West and East Greenland looking at seasonal distribution and movements of bearded seals, especially in relation to seismic activities (NAMMCO, 2015; National Progress Report Greenland, 2018).
+There has also been work on satellite tracking, and some diet samples have been collected (NAMMCO, 2016).

 Greenland participated in a joint survey with Canada of the eastern part of the North Water Polynya in April 2014, to document the importance of this area for overwintering bearded seals and other marine mammals.
-The most recent aerial survey specifically focusing on bearded seals took place in the spring of 2018 in the North Water Polynya (National Progress Report Greenland 2018).
+The most recent aerial survey specifically focusing on bearded seals took place in the spring of 2018 in the North Water Polynya (National Progress Report Greenland, 2018).

 Norway

-First working group meeting currently planned for 2022.
+First working group meeting currently being planned.

 References